solesensei/simple-tcp-chat/README.md

 server works on 5555 port, you could change it in #define

-client connect like nc or telnet: ./client HOSTNAME PORT
+client connects like nc or telnet: ./client HOSTNAME PORT